 Determines the RoHS status of the part.

 Hint: A setting in the Site Settings determines how RoHS status is displayed.

-When marked Active, a part is available for use elsewhere in Aligni (such as part lists) and is visible in normal search contexts.
-When market inactive, the part is kept in your database but is not available in normal searches (unless you explicitly search for inactive parts) and is unavailable for part lists and other activities.
+By default (i.e., not hidden), a part is available for use elsewhere in Aligni (such as part lists) and is visible in normal search contexts.
+When market hidden, the part is kept in your database but is not available in normal searches (unless you explicitly search for hidden parts) and is unavailable for part lists and other activities.